AkanshGrover/GutenbergScraper/README.md

 -  `-a AUTHOR_ID` : Author ID from the Gutenberg website.
 -  `-o` : Downloads all ebooks from the author and saves them in a single file (only for text format).
 -  `-f FILE_TYPE` : Specify the file format.
+-  `-u, --update` : Updates the list of search topics
+-  `-l, --list`   : Lists all the subjects
+-  `-s SUBJECT, --search SUBJECT` : Search different subjects
+-  `-n NUMBER, --number NUMBER` : Specify the number of ebooks to download

 ### Supported File Types:
 1.  `text` - Default plain text format